Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Introduction

 The high computation and low latency requirements of \ac{agi} services are fueling the evolution of network architectures toward widespread deployments of increasingly distributed computation resources, leading to what is referred to as {\em distributed cloud/computing networks}, including fog and \ac{mec} \cite{Wel:B16}.
 In contrast to traditional architectures, where there is a clear separation between data processing at centralized data centers and data transmission between remote data centers and end users, distributed cloud networks are evolving toward tightly integrated compute-communication systems, where the ubiquitous availability of computation resources enables reduced access delays and energy consumption, thus providing better support for next-generation delay-sensitive, compute-intensive \ac{agi} services.

-In addition, the increasing amount of real-time multi-user interactions present in \ac{agi} services, where media streams can be shared and simultaneously consumed by a large number of users/devices, is creating the need to support a pressing growth of multicast traffic.
+In addition, the increasing amount of real-time multi-user interactions present in \ac{agi} services, where media streams can be shared and simultaneously consumed by a large number of users/devices, is creating the need to efficiently support multicast traffic.
 While, in general, one can describe four types of network flows, i.e., unicast (packets intended for a unique destination), multicast (packets intended for multiple destinations), broadcast (packets intended for all destinations), and anycast (packets intended for any node in a given group), we focus our attention on multicast flows as the most general class, given that the other three types either become special cases of or can be transformed into multicast flows.

-To maximize the benefit of distributed cloud networks for the delivery next-generation multicast AgI services, two fundamental flow control problems need to be addressed: {\em \begin{itemize} \item {\bf \em packet processing:} where to execute the required service functions in order to process associated data packets, and how much computation resource to allocate \item {\bf \em packet forwarding and replication:} how to route data packets through the required sequence of service functions, where to replicate data packets in order to satisfy the demand from multiple destinations, and how much network resource to allocate \end{itemize}}
+To maximize the benefit of distributed cloud networks for the delivery of next-generation multicast AgI services, two fundamental flow control problems need to be addressed: {\em \begin{itemize} \item {\bf \em packet processing:} where to process data packets by the required service functions and how much computation resource to allocate \item {\bf \em packet forwarding and replication:} how to route data packets through the required sequence of service functions, where to replicate data packets in order to satisfy the demand from multiple destinations, and how much network resource to allocate \end{itemize}}

 In addition, the above processing, routing (including forwarding and replication), and resource allocation problems must be addressed in an online manner, in response to unknown time-varying network conditions and service demands.